viettran-edgeAI/MCU/docs/ID_vector/README.md

 ## Part 1: Overview and Core Concepts

-### What is ID_vector?

-`ID_vector` is a specialized data structure designed for storing sets of positive integers (IDs) with exceptional memory efficiency and O(1) performance characteristics.
-Unlike conventional data structures, `ID_vector` trades CPU cycles for memory efficiency - a particularly valuable trade-off in embedded systems and resource-constrained environments where memory is often the most limiting factor.

 ### Overview

 ID_vector - member of mcu library space is a vector class specially designed to store IDs (positive integers) with optimization in both aspects: memory and speed surpassing conventional containers (vector, unordered_set..)